-For the three months ended March 31, 2021 compared to the same period in 2020, expenses related to our vimseltinib program increased primarily as a result of increases in clinical trial expenses of \$1.4 million and increases in manufacturing costs of \$1.0 million.
-Clinical trial expenses increased primarily due to increased activities associated with our ongoing Phase 1/2 study of vimseltinib to assess the safety, tolerability, pharmacokinetics, and pharmacodynamics in patients with tenosynovial giant cell tumor (TGCT) and expenses associated with planning for potential pivotal development of vimseltinib.
+For the three and six months ended June 30, 2021 compared to the same periods in 2020, expenses related to our vimseltinib program increased primarily as a result of increases in clinical trial expenses of \$3.1 million and \$4.5 million and increases in manufacturing costs of \$0.9 million and \$1.8 million, respectively.
+Clinical trial expenses increased primarily due to increased activities associated with our ongoing Phase 1/2 study of vimseltinib to assess the safety, tolerability, pharmacokinetics, and pharmacodynamics in patients with tenosynovial giant cell tumor (TGCT), increased clinical pharmacology study activities, and expenses associated with planning for potential pivotal development of vimseltinib.
 Manufacturing costs for the vimseltinib program increased as a result of increased activities to support clinical trials.